The Upmarket Move to $147K: Shift to Higher-Value Clients for $90K–$100K Operators

 The cost:

-6-month upmarket repositioning.
-Shifted focus: SMB clients ($500K-$3M revenue, need execution) → Enterprise clients ($10M-$50M revenue, need strategy only).
+To: Enterprise clients ($10M–$50M revenue, need strategy only).

-The 6-Month Upmarket Transition
+The 6-Month Upmarket Transition From SMB Retainers to Enterprise Strategy Clients

 Now that you’ve seen the ceiling, here’s exactly what Katrina built month by month.

-6-month transition in 3 phases:
+6-month transition in 3 phases

 Phase 1 (Months 1–2): Client Profile Analysis + Positioning Shift

-Analyzed the existing 14 clients by profitability/effort
+Analyzed the existing 14 clients by profitability and effort.

-Identified ideal client profile (enterprise vs. SMB)
+Identified the ideal client profile (enterprise vs. SMB).

-Repositioned messaging and services
+Repositioned messaging and services around the new profile.

-28 hours total investment
+28 hours total investment.

 Phase 2 (Months 3–4): Enterprise Pipeline Build

-Targeted $10M-$50M revenue companies only
+Targeted $10M–$50M revenue companies only.

-Built an enterprise sales process (not SMB transactional)
+Built an enterprise sales process (not SMB transactional).

-Closed first 3 enterprise clients
+Closed the first 3 enterprise clients.

-48 hours total investment
+48 hours total investment.

 Phase 3 (Months 5–6): Client Transition + Optimization

-Phased out 8 SMB clients (kept 6 best)
+Phased out 8 SMB clients (kept 6 best).

-Added 3 more enterprise clients (9 total)
+Added 3 more enterprise clients (9 total).

-Optimized delivery for enterprise needs
+Optimized delivery for enterprise needs.

-32 hours total investment
+32 hours total investment.

 Total time: 108 hours over 6 months.
 Zero new hires.
-Revenue: $96K → $147K (+53%).

 Month 1: Client Profitability Analysis